Sino-Korean Friendship Bridge: Background and history

 Approximately 100 m downstream of this bridge are the remains of an older bridge, now known as the Yalu River Broken Bridge, which was opened to traffic between China and Korea in October 1911.
-This was later supplemented with the more modern bridge which became operational in 1943.
+This was later supplemented with the more modern bridge, which became operational in 1943.
 Both bridges were attacked and bombed by American military aircraft throughout most of the Korean War.
 From November 1950 to February 1951, the United States Air Force (USAF) used B-29 heavy bombers and F-80 fighter-bombers to repeatedly attack and destroy the bridges in an attempt to cut off the flow of Chinese military and troop supplies to the badly weakened North Korean armed forces as well as their own forces fighting alongside them there.
 Despite the serious difficulties present, the bridges were repeatedly repaired (largely by China).
 The older bridge from 1911 was left in ruins following its destruction at the hands of the USAF (with North Korea allegedly claiming it would serve as a piece of hard evidence of the US military's destruction of the bridge) and only the newer bridge from 1943 was repaired once again and put back into use at the end of the war in 1953.

+The aging structure has had to be closed several times to undergo maintenance, limiting trade between the countries.
+In 2015 and in 2017, the bridge was closed for structural repairs.

+Operations on the bridge are monitored by outside observers speculating about the nature of China and North Korea's trade and diplomatic relationship.
+As of 2020, it was estimated the bridge carried more than 70% of trade related traffic between China and North Korea.